Find your next chorus family today!

 The Bel Canto Company is a professional choral ensemble that promotes the understanding and appreciation of a broad range of choral music through performances of the highest caliber.
 The group performs a series of three season concerts each year.
 Bel Canto has appeared throughout the Southeast and has been featured on National Public Radio’s Performance Today and The First Art.

 The Burlington Boys Choir is an SATB ensemble consisting of auditioned boys, ages 8-12, from Alamance County.
 The mission of the choir is to maintain a living choral tradition in Alamance and to promote self-esteem and discipline among its members.

-An achievement-based vocal and music training program of the highest calibre, with three groups for girls ages of nine through 18.
-CCGC comprises three ensembles: Chorus, the training choir; Chorale, for the intermediate level; the Cantabile Singers, for advanced eighth-graders and high school singers.
+An achievement-based vocal and music training program of the highest calibre, with three groups for treble singers ages nine through 18.
+CCGC comprises three ensembles: Chorus, the training choir for beginning singers; Chorale, the intermediate ensemble; and Cantabile Singers, for advanced singers and high school students.

 The Cardinal Singers is an SSA ensemble sponsored by the City of Raleigh’s Parks and Recreation Department.
 Winner the 2008 Fred Fletcher Award of Excellence in Volunteering, the group has been performing for almost 30 years.
 The Cardinals sing for a variety of occasions and groups, including civic organizations and retirement communities.

 First chartered in 1978, Carolina Harmony Chorus is a women’s a cappella ensemble based in Raleigh.
 The award-winning group is part of Sweet Adelines International, a nonprofit organization of women who sing music primarily in the barbershop style.
 Carolina Harmony members come from a wide range of backgrounds, including from other countries; their ages range from the mid-20s through the mid-70s.